kiranio/cuddly-octo-barnacle/README.md

 #### The below items can be improved:
 1. Offline cart (saving the state in the localStorage)
 2. Test coverage, inputs validation, error handlings
-3. Track how many product items are left on storage.
-Do not add the finished product.
+3. Track how many product items, and total value in the cart etc.
 4. Use the components styled by material, bootstrap4 etc.
 5. Linting, stylecheckers etc.